rilianx/Research/docs/MCLP.md

 In this work we plan to solve the MCLP by combining two algorithms: a state-of-the-art beam-search-based algorithm for solving the single CLP from a set of defined boxes, and a bin-packing algorithm for selecting and swapping boxes among the containers.

-In this paper we show how we can solve a MCLP, by combinina CLP state-of-the-art algorithm.
+In this paper we show how we can solve a MCLP, by combining a CLP state-of-the-art algorithm and a simple strategy for swapping boxes among bins and validating the generated solutions.

 ### TODO